How improved breathing habits can optimise our verbal communication skills and quality of life.

 Inspiration is the primary gift we each receive when entering this world, as the first thing we do when born is to breathe.

-This initial action enables us to inhale vital nutrients such as oxygen and nitrogen from the air, that are fundamental to our existence and which we continue to utilise through our lives.
+This initial action enables us to inhale vital nutrients such as oxygen and nitrogen from the air, which are fundamental to our existence and that we continue to utilise throughout our lives.

-If we consider each person takes roughly about 16 breaths per minute, that would lead us to assume we take 960 breaths an hour, 23,000 breaths a day, 8,500,000 a year, and presuming we do make it to the grand old age of 80, we'll have circulated almost 700,000,000 breaths throughout our lifetime.
+*Considering each of us takes approximately 16 breaths per minute, this amounts to roughly 960 breaths an hour, adding up to 23,000 breaths a day, 8,500,000 a year, and presuming we do make it to the grand old age of 80, we'll have circulated almost 700,000,000 breaths throughout our lifetime.